But what is this type of luxury vinyl plank flooring? Is it any good? Are there specific SPC flooring brands you should look into (or avoid)?

 Unfortunately, this also means that SPC flooring can be a little harder on your joints, because the impact energy of your footsteps is mostly absorbed by you instead of the floor.

-For the same reason, pets may prefer to nap on WPC flooring because it’s a little softer.
+For the same reason, pets may prefer not to nap on SPC because it’s a little harder.
 So if you were looking for a vinyl alternative to the best wood flooring for dogs, WPC probably has the edge here.

-Those same impact-deflecting properties of SPC flooring also deflect soundwaves, making it louder than WPC to walk on.
+Those same impact-deflecting properties of SPC flooring also deflect soundwaves, making it louder to walk on in comparison.
 Luckily, there’s an easy fix here: throw down a rug or two—or maybe some peel-and-stick carpet tiles—and you’ll be made in the shade.

-WPC and SPC Vinyl Plank Flooring Both Add Resale Value
+Both of These Types of Vinyl Plank Flooring Add Resale Value

-Brand matters here, but rigid-core LVP—whether it’s WPC or SPC flooring—is more valuable than standard LVP.
+Brand matters here, but rigid-core LVP—whatever the type—is more valuable than flexible LVP.
 Just keep in mind that LVP doesn’t always have a transferable warranty.

 Where Can You Use SPC Vinyl Plank Flooring?

-SPC flooring doesn’t have any special restrictions: it can basically go anywhere.
+Okay!
+Now that we’ve gone over those pros and cons, let’s talk about where to put your SPC flooring.
+Luckily, it doesn’t really have any special restrictions; it can basically go anywhere.
 However, there are a couple of variables to consider here.